Dynamical heterogeneity in active glasses is inherently different from its equilibrium behavior: Results

-where $\Delta(s)$ is the active force statistics: $\Delta(s)=f_0^2\exp[-s/\tau_p]$. $\kappa$ is a system-dependent constant, set to $\kappa=2.0$ in this work and a more detailed analysis will be presented elsewhere.
+where $\Delta(s)$ is the active force statistics: $\Delta(s)=f_0^2\exp[-s/\tau_p]$. $\kappa$ is a system-dependent constant ({see SM}), set to $\kappa=2.0$ in this work; a more detailed analysis will be presented elsewhere.
 As shown in Ref. \cite{IMCT}, $\chi_Q(t)\equiv \chi_4(t)$ is the desired four-point correlation function.
-These equations must be simoultaneously solved along with the equations for $Q(t)$ and $F(t)$, as presented in Ref. \cite{activemct}.
+These equations must be simultaneously solved along with the equations for $Q(t)$ and $F(t)$, as presented in Ref. \cite{activemct} and the SM.